 - Rubber tile float that is used for grouting

 - Notched tile trowel that is required for dispensing mortar

 - Chalk line that is used for snapping lines on the floor

 - Rubber Gloves

-Here is a list of materials that are used for installing the tiles:
+Here is a list of materials that are used for Floor Tiles Installation:

 - Grout haze removers

 - Fiberglass tapes

 Planning the layout

 The patterns of tiles will be affected depending on the number of ceramic tiles that you are purchasing.
 A grid pattern is quite simple and easy to install on the floor, as there are not many tiles that are needed to be cut.